 Instructions for tenderers

 If the tenderer should identify aspects of the tender documents that appear inappropriate, including matters that are assessed to constitute substantial risk or cost factors or are commercially inappropriate, the tenderer is requested to use the table below and to submit the completed Appendix C no later than 16 September 2022, see Tender specifications, paragraph 10.
-The tenderer may also enclose Appendix C (e.g. a revised or supplemental version) together with the first Indicative Offer (INDO), see Tender specifications, paragraph 10 and 12.
+The tenderer may also enclose Appendix C (e.g. a revised or supplemental version) together with the first Indicative Offer (INDO) and any subsequent Indicative Offers, see Tender specifications, paragraph 10 and 12.

 The tenderer is free to adjust the number of rows in the table.